 - Number of floors and windows

 - Fire alarms, sprinkler systems, fire extinguishers

-- Age of electrical and heating systems, and age of roof
+- Age of electrical and heating systems

 - Fences, landscaping, signs, or other outdoor equipment

 - Office equipment including tools, computers, or furniture, including leased equipment

 - Equipment such as appliances or manufacturing equipment

 You’ll also want to gather key papers such as a lease for those who rent their space and a copy of the mortgage for owners.
 Insurers will also ask for personal information such as a Social Security number or Federal Tax ID.
 If you already have insurance, you’ll also want to provide a copy of the declaration page of your current policy.
 The insurance company will also ask you whether you’ve had insurance losses in the past.